zingpython/jedi-order/day_three/Day 3 Exercises.md

 Exercise 2:

-Please write a program which counts and prints the numbers of each character, from file letters.txt.
+Please write a program which counts the occurrences of each character from file letters.txt and prints the result.

 Example: